-I’m currently learning how to run an R workflow on a supercomputer.
-I’ve never come across supercomputers before and didn’t even know how and where to start.
+I’m learning how to run an R workflow on a supercomputer.
+I’ve not come across supercomputers before and didn’t know how and where to start learning how to use it.
 It’s been quite the journey and I thought I’d compile this list of resources so anyone else who wants to learn how to use supercomputers can have a friendly guide to get them started.

 Before I dive into it, I would like to distinguish between using supercomputers and high-performance computing (HPC).
 These terms (“supercomputing” and “HPC”) are often used interchangeably, as you will see me do in this post, but there is a distinction here in the context of advanced computing.
 Supercomputers are only a subset of HPCs.
 HPC is a broader term that encompasses the use of supercomputers and other powerful computing resources to solve advanced computational problems.